SimonLaub/QuickGamesWithClaude/README.md

-# Flask website with games - Inspiration for Flask code generation with Claude
+# Flask website with games.
+# Inspiration for Flask code generation with Claude.

 A Flask website with access to 4 games. <br>
 3 js games and 1 python game. <br>
 <br>